enegalan/request-manager/README.md

 const requestManager = new RequestManager();

-// Example with a custom HTTP library using Function
-// The function receives { options } where options contains the signal requestManager.request('/api/data', ({ options }) => {
+requestManager.request('/api/data', ({ options }) => {
   return new Promise((resolve, reject) => {
     const xhr = new XMLHttpRequest();